 Figuring out how to sleep with back pain or shoulder and neck pain can seem like a never-ending battle.
-You can sleep well with chronic pain; it just takes a little work and research.
 Some of the tips are easy to integrate, while others might take some time.
 Don’t jump right into buying a new mattress with the hope that it will solve all of your problems.
 Take the time to research and talk to your doctor about what best suits your needs.

 |Should I go see a doctor for my neck or back pain?||Absolutely, our advice will be the most useful if you know exactly what your needs are.
 You should consult a doctor immediately if you find your range of motion is limited, you lose feeling in your arms or hands or experience any extreme pain.|

 |How do I choose the right pillow?||There really isn’t a one-size-fits-all pillow.
 What pillow you choose will depend largely on your body type, the position you sleep and your comfort preferences.
 It will require time and a bit of research on your part.
 You’ll need to think about the shape, the firmness and the filling of your pillow.|

 |If I have neck pain, should I sleep with a pillow?||Not always.
 Sleeping without a pillow will put more strain on your neck, just as a pillow that’s too big would.
 The exception of that rule would be for stomach sleepers.
 If you tend to sleep on your stomach, then you can go pillowless.
 Though it is worth noting that if you have neck pain, stomach sleeping is not the optimal sleeping position.|